General School Questions

 If I have a current Ivywood student, are their siblings guaranteed a spot?

-The Academy Board may establish a policy providing enrollment priority to siblings of currently enrolled students.
-If the Board has a sibling preference policy, during the next re-enrollment period, the school must also request that the parent or guardian indicate whether a sibling(s) seeks to enroll for the upcoming academic year.
+During the next re-enrollment period, the school must also request that the parent or guardian indicate whether a sibling(s) seeks to enroll for the upcoming academic year.
+Preferences will be in writing and given to siblings of enrolled students.

 What are the next steps after being selected?

-See the enrollment application checklist above.
-After the forms are completed and submitted, your child will officially be an Ivywood Classical Academy student.
-Also, watch your email and social media platforms for exciting updates and announcements about the school.
+Congratulations on joining the Ivywood family!
+Watch your email and social media platforms for exciting updates and announcements about the school.

 How do I obtain copies of my student's records from the previous school?